hackclub/hackclub/workshops/contrib/github-pages/README.md

 # Let's Explain What you Just Did

-You just used git to push to a repository.
-Git is a way of organzing files, and GitHub adds a user interface to git.
+You just used git to push your repository on Cloud9 to your repository on GitHub.

+**GitHub and git?**

+Git is a tool for organizing the files in your repository, as well as moving your repository between Cloud9 and GitHub.
+Because Git is only controlled through the terminal, GitHub is a website that provides a user interface for git (buttons and pictures instead of just text).

 # So what is the URL?